Get Free Solar Panel Quotes

 They are also cooler than those installed on roofs, meaning they are more efficient for longer.
 But, they are also more prone to obstacles, like buildings or trees, blocking their sun exposure.

-If a home has a lot of land attached to it, then ground-mounted solar panels could be a good option – and if they’re exposed to more sunlight, then you’ll be able to break even on the cost of solar panels sooner.
+If your home has a lot of land, ground-mounted solar panels could be a good option – and if they’re exposed to more sunlight, you’ll be able to break even on the cost of solar panels sooner.

-To give you a better idea of whether ground-mounted panels are right for you, this article will go over how much ground-mounted solar panels cost, how much space they take up, and compare them to roof-mounted solar panels.
+To better understand whether ground-mounted panels are right for you, this article will review how much ground-mounted solar panels cost and how much space they take up and compare them to roof-mounted solar panels.

 Where do you want to install solar panels?